-Question 15: I’m about to apply to the same school as Emma, and am debating international energy or environmental policy.
-What brought you to decide which Master’s to do and where to study?
+Question 15: I’m about to apply to the same school as Emma.
+I am hesitating between international energy or environmental policy.
+What brought you to decide which masters to do and where to study?

-The environmental policy Master’s is very practically orientated, compared to a Bachelor’s in the UK which are very content and academic based.
-In Paris it’s very hands-on.
+- The environmental policy masters is very practically originated as opposed to Bachelors in the UK which are very content and academic based.
+In Paris, it’s very hands-on.
 You’re not just writing essays and then having an exam at the end of the year.
-The best Master’s for you will depend on your interests and on what you want to go into.
+Deciding on your Master’s depends on your interests.
+Depends on what you want to go into as well.
 You do have a lot of options.

-- Work experience that relates to what you want to do.
+- Work experience which relates to what you want to do.

-- Essay competitions – Compass magazine (Cambridge Geographies magazine.
-Even if you don’t win, it can show your willingness to engage with your course outside of the classroom, on a deeper level)
+- Essay competitions – Compass magazine (Cambridge’s Geography magazine – even if you don’t win it can show your willingness to engage with your course outside of the classroom, on a deeper level.)

-- Weekend trips to universities to experience university life.
+- Weekend trips to Unis – experiences uni life.

-- Here is a free course you can do if you still have time to apply (year 11/12) about nature-based solutions if that’s something relevant to you which would also show interest.: https://www.unep.org/events/online-event/massive-open-online-course-mooc-nature-based-solutions-disaster-and-climate
+- Here is a free course you can do if you still have time to apply (year 12/11-) about nature-based solutions if that’s something relevant to you which would also show interest: https://www.unep.org/events/online-event/massive-open-online-course-mooc-nature-based-solutions-disaster-and-climate

 Question 18: What are universities looking for in a Geography student?

-1) Loving learning: The Geography course involves learning a lot, especially if you’re doing one that involves human and physical geography.
-That breadth and depth is what Hannah loves.
-If you can show enthusiasm from incriminating knowledge- the enthusiasm to have a go.
-You’re not going to be the best at everything but have a go!
+1) Loving learning! – The Geography course, especially if you’re doing one which entails both human geography and physical, will be a lot to learn.
+That depth is what Hannah loves.
+If you can show enthusiasm from gathering knowledge -You’re not going to be the best at everything but have a go!

-2) Empathy: Some of the topics you can touch can be quite upsetting- inequality, homelessness, the consequences of the climate crisis.
-Show that you’re not going to just regurgitate what you have learnt, but you’re rather going to apply it in your wider life e.g. by volunteering.
+2) Empathetic person – some of the topics you touch can be quite upsetting – inequality, homelessness, the consequences of the climate crisis.
+Show that you’re not going to just regurgitate what you have learnt but you’re rather going to apply it in your wider life e.g. by volunteering etc.

 Question 19: Does the media influence how the climate crisis is perceived?

-- The current media coverage is not sufficient but there are hubs of knowledge online e.g. How to Save a Planet podcast.
+- Hubs of knowledge: How to Save a Planet podcast.
+The current media coverage is not sufficient but there are hubs of knowledge online.

-- The media does not give credit to the climate crisis (e.g. many refugees have to leave their homes partially due to the climate crisis).
-It is a problem.
+- What the media does cover – it does not link it back to the climate crisis.
+E.g. A lot of refugees have to leave their homes partially due to the climate crisis. – it is a problem.

 Question 20: Are there any careers which are not science related in the environment?

-There are so many!
-Policy, Law school – ESG law, Communications.
-Nearly anything you want to do can be environmental.
+- There are loads: Policy, Law school – ESG law, Communications – nearly anything you want to do can be environmental.
 You can go into any field and be the person who’s interested in the environment, you can bring the change.

 Question 21: Are there any courses which focus on prioritising the environment through architecture ?

-- There are quite a few opportunities, look at the ClimaTalk University Courses map.
+- There are quite a few opportunities, look at the ClimaTalk university map.

 - Any of the major architecture schools are promoting their own sustainable architecture programs.

-- You can find an angel to make it yours, be it environmental or science related.
+- You can find an angle to make it yours be it environmental or science related.